exploration/raspberry-pi-alarm/README.md

       - `sudo nano /etc/rc.local`, then...
       - `sudo python /home/pi/raspberry-pi-alarm/keypadd.py &`
       - `sudo python /home/pi/raspberry-pi-alarm/alarmd.py &`

-As a side note, you can do all of the `apt-get` steps in one go if you prefer:
+    - (As a side note, you can do all of the `apt-get` steps in one go if you prefer)
       - `sudo apt-get update && sudo apt-get install python-dev python-rpi.gpio fswebcam mpg123 git-core`